Prajwal2079/PayRoll-Management-System-Solution/README.md

 - BI: Business Intelligence
 - KPI: Key Perfomornace Indicators
 - BOD: Board of Directors
+- ERM: Employee Relation Management
 - Dashboard: Personalized information presented using BI techniques such as grid, score card, graph, KPI

 ### Functional Requirements :

-	- BOD will get generated reports related payroll.
+	- BOD will get generated reports on dashboard about salary disbursements.

-	- BOD can generate ticket regarding issues in balance sheet.

-	- Manager dashboard will have data related to employee performance and timesheet which will be sent to HR department for payment disbursement.
+	- Manager dashboard will have data related to employee performance and timesheet which will be sent to HR department for salary disbursement.

 	- Manager will have authority to hold and approve the salary of the employees.